Introduction: AVR Assembler Tutorial 2

 Notice that in this code we have plenty of comments.
 Every time the assembler sees a semicolon it will skip the rest of the line and go on to the next line.
 It is good programming practice (especially in assembly language!) to heavily comment your code so that when you return to it in the future you will know what you were doing.
 I am going to comment things quite a lot in the first few tutorials so that we know exactly what is going on and why.
 Later on, once we become a bit better at assembly coding I will comment things in a bit less detail.

-Notice that this time we not only have many more comments in our code, but we also have a header section which gives some information about who wrote it, when it was written, what type of controller it was written for, and I have even included a simple circuit diagram to show how you construct the circuit.
+Notice that this time we not only have many more comments in our code, but we also have a header section which gives some information about who wrote it and when it was written.
 The rest of the code is also separated into sections.

 After you have compiled the above code you should load it onto the microcontroller and see that it works.
 The LED should turn on while you are pushing the button and then turn off again when you let go.
 I have shown what it looks like in the picture.